BrunoFrancesco97/Software_Architectures/Task 4/readme.md

 ### Databases

-As said many times before, each microservice has its own independent database, here is a list of all schema for each microservice database:
+As said many times before, each microservice has its own independent database, below there is a list of all schema for each microservice database, notice that as for Task 3 _MariaDB_ DBMS is used.

 #### Assignment
 ![Alt Image text](/Task%204/img/assignment.png "Assignment schema")
 #### Channel